Weekly review of Azerbaijan's precious metals market

 By Trend

-Last week, the price of one ounce of gold increased by 20.3 manat ($11.9) or 0.8 percent in Azerbaijan, Trend reports.
+Last week, the price of one ounce of gold decreased by 7.9 manat ($4.6) or 0.3 percent in Azerbaijan, Trend reports.

 Change in price of one ounce of gold